vipulgupta2048/dcos-universe/README.md

 Click back through to Services -> aqua-web, and then click "Open Service" to get the login page for the aqua-web.

-Login, and click the 'Hosts' section on the left hand side of the page.
+Login, and click the 'Hosts' section on the left-hand side of the page.
 You should see the agents connected.

 ![Hosts list](./images/aqua4.0-dcos-host.png)